nojaf/telplin/docs/docs/usage.md

 ## Keeping only what is used

 A signature file is more effective when it exposes only what the rest of the code base needs.
-With `--only-used`, a module-level `let` binding is left out of the signature when no other file of the project uses it, which makes it private.
+By default, a module-level `let` binding is left out of the signature when no other file of the project uses it, which makes it private.
 Types, members and bindings that carry an attribute (an entry point, a test, a literal) are always kept.

-> telplin src/App/App.fsproj --files App/Api.fs --only-used
+> telplin src/App/App.fsproj --files App/Api.fs

 Be aware of what "used" means here: **only this project is looked at**.
 A binding used by another project, by a test project, through reflection, or by consumers of a published library is not seen, and would be made private.
-This flag is for files that are internal to a project, not for a public API, which is why it is opt-in.
+The default is for files that are internal to a project.
+For a public API, pass `--keep-unused` to keep every binding; `--include-private-bindings` implies it.

 ## Response files